Country selection

 DecreeNo2011-753 and OrderNo00-3476 further specify that the DPM consists of three (3) divisions including the Regulation and Monitoring Division of the Practice of the Pharmaceutical Profession (also known as the Medicine Regulation Division), the Quality Assurance and Economics of Medicines Division (also known as the Quality Assurance Division), and the Biomedical Analysis Laboratories Division.

-Per DecreeNo2011-753 and OrderNo00-3476, the Regulation and Monitoring Division of the Practice of the Pharmaceutical Profession is responsible for regulating and defining the rules governing market authorization, supervising the procedures for importing, exporting, and placing pharmaceutical products on the market, and managing pharmaceutical product storage, distribution, and destruction.
+Per DecreeNo2011-753 and OrderNo00-3476, the Regulation and Monitoring Division of the Practice of the Pharmaceutical Profession is responsible for regulating and defining the rules governing market authorization; supervising the procedures for importing, exporting, and placing pharmaceutical products on the market; and managing pharmaceutical product storage, distribution, and destruction.

 DecreeNo2011-753 also explains that the Quality Assurance and Economics of Medicines Division coordinates the DPM’s quality assurance procedures, handles the review of clinical trial authorization records, ensures the evaluation and follow up of clinical trials, and manages the development of Mali’s pharmacovigilance program.